 But one should be careful when interpreting reality using economic indicators.
 A naive inference from increasing the costs of living will mean that the inflation rate will also go up.
 So, why is the inflation rate dropping even if the costs are increasing?

 An answer may be found in market efficiency.
 As an illustration, consider the electronics gadgets industry.
 In this sector, prices are always decreasing when better models emerge.
 For example, a 4 Megapixel digital camera cost $1K two years ago.
 Today, you can get one with 8 Megapixel for $500.
 Depending on the model of the television, computer or digital camera, it’s not difficult to think that the overall prices of these products will drop.
 This also means that the Singaporean market in such items is efficient in coping with competition.
 On the down side, market efficiency could also be the very reason why small medium enterprises (SMEs) are not coping well against the big multi-national corporations as the latter are more able to control price changes, making it difficult for the SMEs to compete.

 Unemployment Rates and Inflation

 One funny thing about Chua’s argument is this: it’s actually easy to construct an analogous argument to justify the claim that the economy is doing well on the basis of price hikes.
 Now, it is well known in economics that the unemployment rate is correlated with the inflation rate.
-Granted this piece of economic orthodoxy, consider this new set of data:

 If the opposition party argues on that we should have low inflation rates, should then we tell them that such an outcome will mean a higher unemployment rate.
 Conversely, for Ms Chua, a low inflation rate does not really mean the economy is doing well.